ansys/pyedb/doc/source/user_guide/load_export_edb/index.rst

 ===================
-Load and export EDB
+Load a layout file
 ===================

 .. grid:: 2

-   .. grid-item-card:: Load a layout
+   .. grid-item-card:: Load a layout file
             :link: loading_layout
             :link-type: doc

-            Learn more about how to load a layout in EDB.
+            Learn how to load an AEDB layout file in EDB.